infinite-tree/water-meter/README.md

 The ouput of the Hall Effect sensor can go straight to either A0 or A1.
 The potentiometer with a 22K inline resistor forms the top half (R1) of a voltage divider and goes to the other analog pin.
 The bottom half (R2) is the 100K resistor.

+The LED output also doubles as the debounced digital output.
+Or this code can be folded into another project.